 The group's internal audit function is provided by an in-house team led by the Head of Audit & Risk.
-The internal audit function is supplemented by external advisors where appropriate.

 An annual programme of work is established and approved by the Audit Committee which targets and reports on higher risk areas as identified by the group's key risk registers.
 The Board and Audit Committee papers include a summary of the results and recommendations from each internal audit review and a follow-up of previously reported recommendations.